 Like all Evergreen students, students in the Tacoma Program do not select preset majors.
 Instead, you’ll develop your own academic pathway to best meet your interests and goals.
 When you graduate from Evergreen's Tacoma Program, you’ll receive a Bachelor of Arts degree.

-You’ll work closely with your advisor and other faculty to select the course of study that works for you.
+You’ll work closely with your advisor and other faculty to design a course of study that works for you.
 Learn more about the faculty in the Tacoma Program.